← Back to Blog Sensory Feeding

 Why exposure needs the right approach

 When a child refuses food, the instinct — and often the advice — is to keep offering it.
-Many parents have heard that children need repeated exposure to a food before they will accept it, and this is often true.
-Gradual, low-pressure exposure can be an important part of helping children become more comfortable with new foods.
+Many parents have heard that children need repeated exposure to a food before they will accept it.
+And for children with typical sensory processing, gradual, low-pressure exposure can be helpful.

 How sensory-informed feeding support works